 If a family cannot balance its monthly budget, it will be necessary to cut household expenses or to increase sources of income.

 Increasing sources of income will involve either the husband or wife taking on another job.
 This will be very difficult and costly when the family has small children that demand constant care.
-Accepting a second job will also mean less time with a spouse and children.
+Accepting the second job will also mean less time with a spouse and children.

 I would strongly suggest reducing household expenses so that the monthly budget can be balanced.
 Based on my lifetime experiences, I present in this hub nine ways for a family to save money.